 Candidates can view their JEE Main 2026 results online by logging in at jeemain.ntaonline.in/jeemain.nta.ac.in.
 Your application number and password are the login credentials needed to view your JEE Main 2026 results online.

-The NTA official website will contain the direct link for checking the NTA JEE Main 2026 results online.
+The NTA official website will contains the direct link for checking the NTA JEE Main 2026 results online.

 Download the JEE Main 2026 Results